What is Content Marketing?

 The people who subscribe to your blog do so because you taught them something or you provide something they want.

-Presumably then, most of your loyal subscribers open most of your emails.
+most of your loyal subscribers open most of your emails.

 Effective email marketing can convert prospective readers, listeners, viewers, buyers etc., so make sure you email them as soon as you have something new to promote.